 The formula changes all the time at Google and each change is designed to address two universal truths about the business of internet searches:

-That is because at the end of the day, there remains one consistent and universal truth to how we use the internet, how we use Google, and how Google serves you.
+This is bad for SEO focused content, but great for customer focused content.
+That is because, at the end of the day, there remains one consistent and universal truth to how we use the internet, how we use Google, and how Google serves you.
 If you do this right, you will never have a problem ranking on Google, you will never have a problem attracting visitors and you will never have a problem getting those red-hot leads for your business.